ArT-apurv/BetterGame/README.md

 # BetterGame

-I triend to create the frontpage of a fictional website BetterGame.
+I tried to create the frontpage of a fictional website BetterGame.

 This website is suppose to match people according to their ingame stats for various mobile game titles.